Transport in Mumbai: Number of taxis

 There are around 58,000 taxis in Greater Mumbai and 98,566 in Mumbai MMR as of 2010.

-There are 18,000 black and yellow taxis on Mumbai roads as of 2024, consisting of cars like Maruti Alto, Ritz, Wagon R and Omni, Tata Indica and Hyundai Santro.
+There are 18,000 black and yellow taxis on Mumbai roads as of 2024, consisting of cars like the Maruti Alto, Ritz, Wagon R, and Omni, Tata Indica and Hyundai Santro.

 Taxi Regulations

-Law requires the driver of an unengaged taxi to take a passenger wherever they want to go, regardless of distance or time, if the fare meter of the unengaged rickshaw/taxi is in a 'For Hire' mode.
-The modes were denoted by older mechanical meters in this manner: a) upright – for hire b) half mast – not doing business c) facing down-currently hired.
+BMC Law requires the driver of an unengaged taxi or auto rickshaw to take a passenger wherever they want to go, regardless of distance or time, if the fare meter of the unengaged rickshaw/taxi is in a 'For Hire' mode.
+The modes were denoted by older mechanical meters in this manner: a) upright – for hire b) half mast – not doing business c), facing down-currently hired.

-Authorities encourage passengers to make complaints, for refusal to convey, excess fare, tampered meters, fake tariff cards, misconduct by drivers by direct email as well as by a website.
+Authorities encourage passengers to make complaints, for refusal to convey, excess fare, tampered meters, fake tariff cards, or misconduct by drivers, by direct email as well as by a website.